 Displays the IP address assignment techniques and whether they are enabled.
-You would receive this section of the display in response to the list ip-address-assignment command.
+You would receive this section of the display and the section containing the box-level dial-out settings in response to the list ip-address-assignment command.

 IP address pools